jlewicki/tree_state_machine/README.md

 }, parent: States.registration);
 ```

-### Defining Transition Handlers
+### Transition Handlers
 A state can receive notifications when it is entered or exited.
 These notifications are calls to `TransitionHandler`
 functions, and the handlers are passed a `TransitionContext` describing the transition that is occurring.
 ```dart
 typedef TransitionHandler = FutureOr<void> Function(TransitionContext ctx);
 ```

-Similar to message handlers, transition handlers are typically not defined directly. `StateBuilder` has methods such as
-`onEnter` and `onExit` for declaring how these handlers should behave.
+Because a transition handler returns a `FutureOr`, the handler implementation may be asynchronous if desired.

 ```dart
 treeBuilder.state(States.authenticating, (b) {
    b.onEnter((b) {